CumulusNetworks/docs/content/cumulus-linux-53/System-Configuration/Configuring-switchd.md

 - The reserved VLAN range.
 The default setting is 3725-3999.

 {{%notice warning%}}
 Certain `switchd` settings require a `switchd` restart or reload.
-Before applying the settings, NVUE indicates if a restart or reload is required and prompts you for confirmation.
+Before applying the settings, NVUE indicates if it requires a `switchd` restart or reload and prompts you for confirmation.
 - When the `switchd` service restarts, in addition to resetting the switch hardware configuration, all network ports reset.
 - When the `switchd` service reloads, there is **no** interruption to network services.
 {{%/notice%}}